To inquire about our Family Mediation services, click the button below and complete our referral form.

 When relationships break down there needs to be a resolution.
 While negotiation through Solicitors, and even court proceedings are common in these circumstances, many divorcing couples prefer to take a less adversarial approach.

-Whilst it is not the best solution for everyone, family mediation offers an alternative to court, and can often be a more cost-effective way of reaching agreements about financial matters or arrangements for children after a split.
-Mediation can also be quicker and less expensive than using the court system to resolve disputes.
+Family mediation offers an alternative to court, and can often be a more cost-effective way of reaching agreements about financial matters or arrangements for children after a split.
+Our mediation can also be quicker and less expensive than using the court system to resolve disputes.

 Family Mediation is one area where legal aid funding is still available, and divorcing couples are now required to consider mediation before sorting out their differences through the courts.